DanKalinin/UARTManager/README.md

 peripheral.RXCharacteristicUUID = [CBUUID UUIDWithString:@"6E400002-B5A3-F393-E0A9-E50E24DCCA9E"];
 ```

-Next prepare the packet for sending to connected peripherals.
+Next prepare the packet for sending to connected peripheral.
 They can be created either with raw data or with array of bytes (0-255).

 ```objc
 NSData *data = [@"Hello World" dataUsingEncoding:NSASCIIStringEncoding];